rvonbue/portfolio/readme.md

 ## Hello and welcome to my hybrid 2d/3d site template.
-You will need the NPM, Gulp, and Webpack installed to use this application.
+You will need NPM, Gulp, and Webpack installed to use this application.

 #First Time only
   npm install